jonhattan/puppet-drush/README.md

 ## Drush

 Installs one or more versions of [Drush](http://www.drush.org/) system-wide.
-Drush is installed to `/opt/drush/DRUSH_VERSION/` and a symlink to each executable file is placed in `/usr/local/bin/`.
+It is installed to `/opt/drush/DRUSH_VERSION/` and a symlink to each executable file is placed in `/usr/local/bin/`.

 Installation is done via [Composer](https://getcomposer.org/).